 I advocate natural language learning–that is, a disorganized, situation-based language learning that resembles (to a certain point) the way in which you learned your mother tongue.
 I believe only two things are necessary to learn a language through this process: putting your curious hat on and your ego aside.
 I also believe in time management as the ultimate tool for language learning, and in artificial immersion as the best support structure to learning a language.

 If you’d like to communicate, feel welcome to drop me a line through my social networks.
 I love hearing from others in the same trade, as well as learners and teachers of all languages!

-For work requests or blog-related messages, you can reach me through the Contact page.
+You can also reach me through the Contact page.